berzerk0/GitPage/CTFWRITE-SolidState-HTB.md

-As a whole, SolidState is a beginner’s CTF.
-However, if you are able to solve it, you are well on your way to the more intermediate level CTFs.
-You can’t just run an exploit, get root and reuse passwords all the way to glory.
-This box requires actual enumeration, exploit research and investigation, and prior knowledge.
+As a whole, SolidState is a beginner’s CTF.<br>
+However, if you are able to solve it, you are well on your way to the more intermediate level CTFs.<br>
+You can’t just run an exploit, get root and reuse passwords all the way to glory.<br>
+This box requires actual enumeration, exploit research and investigation, and prior knowledge.<br>

-There is a key concept that you will have to know about ahead of time, as the box does not offer much in the way of a hint in it’s direction.
+There is a key concept that you will have to know about ahead of time.<br>
+The box does not offer much in the way of a hint in it’s direction. <br>

-I was able to solve it by browsing through Ben Clark’s *Red Team Field Manual* and researching enumeration and privilege escalation guides online.
+I was able to solve it by browsing through Ben Clark’s *Red Team Field Manual* and researching enumeration and privilege escalation guides online.<br>
 Shoutout to (g0tm1lk)[ https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/] and [mubix]( https://github.com/mubix/post-exploitation/wiki/Linux-Post-Exploitation-Command-List) for showing the way.

 It is a great test of your ability to understand what exactly you might be looking for while enumerating.
 It’s a fun one.

-This write up assumes that the reader is using Kali, but any pentesting distro such as [BlackArch](https://blackarch.org/) will work.
+This write up assumes that the reader is using Kali, but any pentesting distro such as [BlackArch](https://blackarch.org/) will work.<br>
 The tools come with a stock Kali installation, unless otherwise mentioned.

 ## 1. Initial Scans

-Before anything, I added the IP to my `/etc/hosts` for convenience as `solidstate.htb`
+Before anything, I added the IP to my `/etc/hosts` for convenience as `solidstate.htb` <br>